Our Partnership has a range of priorities it is championing. Some of these have led to new initiatives in our region.

 The project came directly out of the Regional Partnership process, with the Partnership hearing from the community in 2016 the need to improve early years service delivery in the region where communities are often small and dispersed.

 That message was taken to the Victorian Government and the Partnership was thrilled when the Premier announced support for the initiative at the 2017 Assembly.

-Since then, the Partnership, along with the Department of Education and Training (DET), has been working hard to bring the initiative to life.
+Since then, the Partnership, along with the Department of Education and Training (DET), and the Department of Health and Human Services (DHHS), with support from the Murdoch Children's Research Institute, has been working to bring the initiative to life.

-The project aims to explore and provide the very best early years learning experience for children in a regional, rural and remote setting and is aligned to DET's Early Years Reform agenda.
-The project involves testing new ideas and ways of operating within a place-based context.
+The project aims to explore and provide the very best early years learning experience for children in a regional, rural and remote setting.
+It involves testing new ideas and ways of operating within a place-based context.

 “‘BY FIVE’ was developed to build on existing resources and skills and ensure children in the Wimmera Southern Mallee have the very best early years learning experience,” explains Emma Vogel, Chair of BY FIVE.
 “We called the project BY FIVE because it covers five geographic clusters within WSM and we want to see significant change on five developmental outcomes by the time children reach five years of age and start school.”